mogeraditya/mogeraditya.github.io/_pages/about.md

 In my past, I interned at [CES IISc](https://ces.iisc.ac.in/), where I'm gaining valuable insights into sensory ecology, mating behavior and  at Prof. Maria Thaker's [Macrophysiology Lab](https://mariathaker.weebly.com/).
 I also worked with Prof. Mohit Kumar Jolly at the [Cancer Systems Biology lab](https://be.iisc.ac.in/~mkjolly/) at IISc, Bangalore.
 For more details, check out the projects section on this webpage!

-I am studying networks using computer models and boolean simulations to better understand how groups of nodes can be classified into different teams using just the spectral information about the topology of the network.
-Teams are networks that arise from extending toggle switch like structure onto multiple nodes.

 Beyond academia, I find inspiration in the areas of art, music, and photography.
 Exploring the intersection of science and art is quite fun.
 I also love teaching and learning the most arbitrary topics.
 You can find some of my photographs at < insert link >.

 Feel free to explore my website and connect with me. 🌿🎶✨